-Provide information that can be used by the Ministry of Education Policy Makers to identify attitudes that can be associated more with high performance of girls in chemistry among students.
+Provide information that can be used by the Ministry of Education Policy Makers to identify attitudes that can be associated more with high performance of girls in mathematics among students.

-Enable Policy Makers provision for improving teaches quality with increased knowledge on the relationship between attitudes and achievement in Chemistry of girls among students in KCSE.
+Enable Policy Makers provision for improving teaches quality with increased knowledge on the relationship between attitudes and achievement in mathematics of girls among students.

-Increase awareness of the Head teachers, Board of Governors and PTA and Teachers on attitudes associated with high performance in chemistry by gender.
+Increase awareness of the Head teachers.
+Board of Governors and PTA and Teachers on attitudes associated with high performance in mathematics by gender.